Boise State vs. San Diego State NCAA Football Odds, Plays and Insights | November 26, 2021

 Boise State Stats and Trends

-- Boise State has played 11 games, with seven wins against the spread.

-- The Broncos are 3-4 ATS when favored by 2.5 points or more this season.
+- This season, the Broncos have an ATS record of 3-4 in their seven games as a favorite of 2.5 points or more.

-- Boise State's games this year have gone over the point total only two times in 11 opportunities (18.2%).
+- Boise State's games this year have hit the over on just two of 11 set point totals (18.2%).

-- Boise State is 7-3 against the spread and 7-3 overall in games when it scores more than 17.4 points.
+- When Boise State records more than 17.4 points, it is 7-3 against the spread and 7-3 overall.

-- Boise State is 5-3 against the spread and 6-2 overall when the team picks up more than 313.7 yards.
+- When Boise State piles up over 313.7 yards, the team is 5-3 against the spread and 6-2 overall.

 - The Broncos have turned the ball over 12 times this season, five fewer than the Aztecs have forced (17).